- Roads, Vehicles & Traffic

 Jason was riding his bicycle down to the local swimming pool with some of his friends.
 He wasn’t wearing a helmet and knew that his front brake wasn’t working as well as it could, but he had kept forgetting to get it fixed.
 To get to the pool they could either ride along quiet back streets or take a short cut and ride through the busy Main Street shopping centre.
 They took the shortcut and rode along Main Street.
 Jason had been left behind by his friends and was pedalling hard to catch up when a car suddenly pulled out from a parking spot in front of him.
 He tried to brake, but couldn’t stop in time.
 He crashed into the car and was thrown heavily onto the road.
 He received head injuries, a broken arm and cuts.

-Students should consider the factors involved before and during the crash and what could have been done differently to avoid the crash.
+Using the table below students should consider the factors involved before and during the crash and what could have been done differently to avoid the crash.

 Before the crash?